Rother District: Geography

 Rother District covers two areas of relief: to the south, a section of the High Weald; and to the north the lower land, named the Rother Levels, across which flow the River Rother, which rises on the Weald and flows easterly towards Rye Bay, and its tributaries.
 For much of the course of the main river it constitutes the boundary between East Sussex and Kent, and is given the alternative title of the ’’Kent Ditch’’.
 Tributaries of the river include the Rivers Dudwell, Tillingham and Brede.

 The district reaches the coast in the vicinity of Bexhill, and on the shores of Rye Bay.

 Climate

 Climate in this area has mild differences between highs and lows, and there is adequate rainfall year round.
 The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate).

 Demographics

 Rother has one of the oldest populations (with a median age of 52 years) and the lowest per capita income in the UK.
+A study using 2011 census data found that 47% of the resident population lived in urban areas, 23% in rural towns and their fringes, and 29% in rural villages or dispersed.